strykeforce/classroom/src/telemetry/index.md

 ## Register Measurable Subsystems

-It is very common to want to graph the internal state of a subsystem.
-It's easy to do using our `MeasurableSubsystem` as the base class for your subsystem.
+It's common to want to graph the internal state of a subsystem and is easy to do using our `MeasurableSubsystem` as the base class for your subsystem.
 Just override and implement the `getMeasures()` method with your desired measurements.

 ```java
 public class DriveSubsystem extends MeasurableSubsystem {